 Although I was open to liking the Michel Thomas course based on my friend’s opinion and impressive language skills, I have to say that the French Foundation course is one of the worst ones I have ever worked through.

-This is in large part due to the ridiculously bad teaching on the part of Michel Thomas and I’m frankly shocked that he managed to build such a massive and influential language teaching empire.
+This is in large part due to what I thought was ridiculously bad teaching on the part of Michel Thomas, and I’m frankly shocked that he managed to build such a massive and influential language teaching empire.

-His aggressive, impatient and discouraging manner severely impacts the effectiveness of what he is teaching and I genuinely felt really bad for the students as he drains the confidence and desire to speak French from them.
+In my view, his aggressive, impatient and discouraging manner severely impacted the effectiveness of what he was teaching and I genuinely felt really bad for the students as he drains the confidence and desire to speak French from them.